cognitedata/pygen/cognite/dm_clients/README.md

-# Non-GraphQL FDM API
+# Non-GraphQL DM API

-This is an experimental module which wraps non-GraphQL API for FDM.
+This is an experimental module which wraps non-GraphQL API for DM.

-It provides a simplified set of features for interacting with FDM in an intuitive way and without needing to work with the underlying data structures.
+It provides a simplified set of features for interacting with DM in an intuitive way and without needing to work with the underlying data structures.

 **[DISCLAIMER!]** This project is in a highly experimental no guarantees are made for consistency between versions.
 The